 Some of the largest tech players working on AI innovations include Baidu, the dominant Chinese internet search engine company, Tencent who owns WeChat, and Didi the ride-sharing giant who bought Uber’s Chinese operations.

-3. AI is automating routine work, not taking people’s jobs.
-At least for the next couple of years
+3. AI is automating routine work, not taking people’s jobs

 “AI is coming for your job” is one of the most discussed AI-related topics on the internet.
 The advancements in artificial intelligence do look like computers are much better than people at performing some tasks.
 For example, computers can go through hundreds of scanned legal documents in a few seconds and retrieve the needed data for a lawyer.
 But does this capability of an AI application mean that lawyers will soon disappear?
 Absolutely not.